-Don’t say “can” such as “Can you walk nicely in the house?” or “Can you draw on this paper?”
+Don’t say “can” when giving a direction, such as “Can you walk nicely in the house?” or “Can you draw on this paper?”
 Give the direction and say it with confidence.

 7. Take an interest when your child tells you something about his thoughts, feelings, ideas, or just about his day.
 Children are often excited to tell their parents something (e.g., “Guess what my teacher said in class today?”
 “I think I know what I want to be when I grow up.”
 “If I was president, I would make sure there were no more bad guys.”).
 No matter how insignificant you think it is or if you just don’t feel like listening, do it anyway.
 When your kids know you listen and care about what they say, they will come to you about important stuff, the stuff you want them to tell you about.
 It also helps their self-esteem and confidence to feel like what they say matters.
 Kids with good self-esteem and confidence in themselves make better choices in general.

 8. Take an interest when your child shows you something he did.
 Working as a school psychologist over the years and even among my own friends, I have seen many kids show their parents a picture they drew or a dance move they learned, only for the parent to not say anything.
 Children want to feel like we care about the things they are excited about, the things they did for the first time, the things they did by themselves, or the things they created.
 Even if you think it is no big deal, it is a big deal to them and that should be enough to make it a big deal for you.
 Again, this helps with confidence and self-esteem.